mikekenndy/3D-Scene-Capture/README.md

   find the matching image region of the same size in the same row of the left image L(i,j).
 •	Use Sum-of-Squared-Differences (SSD) minimization method to match the stereo images as discussed in class.
 •	Compute and print the 3D coordinates (X,Y,Z) of each 8x8 image tile in the right image R(i,j) (in mm rounded to the nearest mm).
-If you can, then you may display your output using a 3D surface plot of the data in matlab.